tilburgsciencehub/website/content/topics/Research-skills/Writing/master-thesis-guide/data_coding.md

 ## Overview

-The Master Thesis Guide will serve as support throughout the entire thesis process, consisting of an empirical research project for studies in marketing, economics, data science, management, and related fields.
-This page covers the **coding, workflow, and data management**, divided into the following sections:
+**Coding, workflow, and data management** is the core foundation of any independent research project within the quantitative social sciences (e.g. in economics, data science, or marketing).
+Think of any big course project or the research for your Master thesis.
+This is an overview of the sections covered:

 - Code versioning: GitHub
 - Data collection techniques